The Getty

 • Specificity of placement

-Position the AAT record under the most specific parent possible.
+Position the AAT concept record under the most specific parent possible.
 Be consistent with the precedent of other records in the same or similar sections of the hierarchies.

 • Is this parent correct?